 Since Prince Harry presented Meghan Markle with that gorgeous, large aquamarine ring as a wedding gift, the world of antique jewelry collectors has been going a little crazy for aquamarine rings.
 And rightfully so.
-The blue stone is dreamy, watery, and full of symbolism.
+The

 Originally commission by Diana shortly after her separation from Prince Charles, the ring now worn by Meghan Markle was designed by Asprey of London.
 This jeweler is the same one responsible for the aquamarine jewelry in Claire Dane’s all blue Oscars look in 1997.